Four Ways the St. Louis Fed Listens to Main Street

 How can the Fed help?
 One way is to research and talk about issues preventing people from getting steady work and moving up the economic ladder.

-Our dedicated Community Development team focuses on economic opportunity and fair, equal access to credit.
-They work closely with private, public and nonprofit organizations to understand difficulties faced by low- and moderate-income households in our region—from generational poverty to affordable housing to job availability and more.
+Our dedicated Community Development team works closely with community banks, nonprofits and philanthropic organizations to understand the economic experiences of lower-income households and communities in our region—on topics ranging from affordable housing to job availability and more.

 What It Comes Down to

 The Federal Reserve System was purpose-built to keep power from becoming too concentrated in Washington or on Wall Street.
-The voice of Main Street matters.
+Hearing from Main Street matters.
 But not even Main Street speaks with one voice, and that’s OK: Vigorous debate about monetary policy is a good thing.
 That’s why each of these areas, and many more, play a role in shaping the St. Louis Fed’s perspective about the economy.

 This blog explains everyday economics and the Fed, while also spotlighting St. Louis Fed people and programs.
 Views expressed are not necessarily those of the St. Louis Fed or Federal Reserve System.